 Advise any city or town, having assumed jurisdiction over its floodplains in accordance with A.R.S. § 48-3610(B)(1), of any development plan within a floodplain or floodway which could affect floodplains, floodways or watercourses within one mile of such city's or town's area of jurisdiction.
 A copy of the development plan shall be provided to the city or town prior to approval of the development.

-Whenever a watercourse, which is regulated by FEMA, is to be altered or relocated the Floodplain Administer shall:
+Whenever a watercourse that is regulated by FEMA is to be altered or relocated the Floodplain Administer shall:

 Notify adjacent communities and ADWR prior to such alteration or relocation of a watercourse and submit evidence of such notification to FEMA.